dlwsdqdws/My_GO_Cookbook/network/readme.md

 - Fast Retransmit and Recovery: TCP's fast retransmit and recovery mechanisms allow the sender to retransmit lost packets without waiting for the timeout to expire.
 If a sender receives multiple duplicate acknowledgments (indicating the receiver expects a missing packet), it quickly retransmits the suspected lost packet.

 - Congestion Control: TCP's congestion control mechanisms help prevent network congestion that can lead to packet loss.
 If a sender detects congestion (e.g., due to a high volume of lost packets), it reduces its sending rate to alleviate network congestion.

+### HTTP/HTTP1.1

+1. Hypertext Transfer Protocol (HTTP) relies on the underlying TCP protocol to achieve data transmission.
+The HTTP protocol defines the rules and formats for communication over TCP connections, making it more convenient for developers to build network-based applications.

+2. Optimizations on HTTP1.1:

+- Persistent Connections: In HTTP/1.0, each HTTP request/response pair required a separate TCP connection.
+HTTP/1.1 introduced persistent connections, allowing multiple requests and responses to be sent and received over the same TCP connection.
+This reduces the overhead of establishing and tearing down connections for each request.

+- Pipeline Requests: HTTP/1.1 supports pipelining, which allows the client to send multiple requests to the server without waiting for individual responses.
+This helps in utilizing the full capacity of the TCP connection and reducing latency.

+- Host Header: HTTP/1.1 mandates the use of the "Host" header in requests.
+This header allows multiple websites to be hosted on the same IP address and port, as the server can differentiate between them based on the Host header.

+- Chunked Transfer Encoding: HTTP/1.1 introduced the chunked transfer encoding mechanism.
+This allows the server to send the response in smaller chunks, which can be beneficial for streaming or large responses.

+- Content Negotiation: HTTP/1.1 improved content negotiation, allowing clients and servers to negotiate the format and language of the response content.
+This enables better customization of content for different devices and user preferences.

+- Caching Improvements: HTTP/1.1 includes enhanced caching mechanisms, such as the "Cache-Control" header, which gives more control over caching behavior.
+This helps in reducing unnecessary data transfer and improving performance.

+- Range Requests: HTTP/1.1 introduced support for range requests, allowing clients to request only a portion of a resource instead of the entire resource.
+This is useful for resuming interrupted downloads and optimizing bandwidth usage.

+- Connection Management: HTTP/1.1 includes the "Connection" header, which allows clients and servers to specify whether a connection should be kept open after a response is sent.
+This gives more control over connection management.

+- Keep-Alive Mechanism: HTTP/1.1's keep-alive mechanism allows a persistent connection to remain open for a certain period of time after a response is received.
+This reduces the need to reopen connections for subsequent requests.

+- Header Compression: Although not a built-in feature of HTTP/1.1, some implementations use header compression techniques like "gzip" to reduce the size of headers and improve data transfer efficiency.

+### HTTPS